light-conversion-public/HARPIA-Stepper-Chopper-Control/README.md

  - The 'HARPIA REST' should be indicated as connected at '127.0.0.1' under the 'Required connections'.
 If not, check HARPIA Service App and choose 'Refresh' in 'Connections' tab
- - Run the HARPIA Polarization Diagnostics script using the Launcher application by clicking 'Start'
+ - OPTIONAL: Configure and run the HARPIA Polarization Diagnostics script using the Launcher application.
+Ensure, that the polarization angle, measured by the script, is correct
- - Click 'RESET' and wait until the unit performs reset procedure
- - Manually adjust the rotating Glan-Taylor prism, so that its rotation would correspond to zero polarization angle

 ## Operation
  - If polarization is ought to be measured for the pump beam, stop the HARPIA